jspohler/rossa/README.md

-# AI-AI-Caption
+# AI-AI-Captn

 ![rossa](https://github.com/SMohabey/AI-AI-Caption/blob/main/rossa.png)

-A personalise internal chatbot for Rossmann
+A personalised internal chatbot for Rossmann as the result of the Ai-Ai-Captn Hackathon of the Digital Industry Hub Bremen.
+I contributed in form of prompt engineering, testing and transforming the provided excel sheet into a database.

 # Chatbot Setup Guide